agcdtmr/100DaysOfCloudDevOps/cloud-devops/day00/README.md

 - [ ] Share this big milestone to your network.
 What is #100DaysOfCloudDevOps and why you are taking this challenge.
 - [ ] Send a message to a friend or network who can also benefit for this challenge.

----

-Remember:

-- Learn to manage your frustrations
-- Be consistent
-- Take care of yourself
-- When stuck, ask!
-- Document your journey
-- Network and make friends

 If you find this helpful.
 Ping me a message or connect us on [LinkedIn](https://www.linkedin.com/in/anjcalleja/).